 Each year, two former congressmen – one Republican and one Democrat – visit universities and colleges throughout the UK to share their insight into contemporary US politics with students.

-On their second stop of their UK tour, Tim Hutchinson, who became the first directly elected Republican Senator from Arkansas in 1996, and former Democrat congressmen for Idaho, Larry LaRocco, joined Professor Philip Davies, Professor David Deverick and Professor Clogdah Harrington for four interactive sessions with students from DMU and schools across Leicestershire.
+On their second stop of their UK tour, Tim Hutchinson, who became the first directly elected Republican Senator from Arkansas in 1996, and former Democrat congressmen for Idaho, Larry LaRocco, joined Professor Philip Davies, Professor David Deverick and Professor Clodagh Harrington for four interactive sessions with students from DMU and schools across Leicestershire.

 Tim Hutchinson and Larry LaRocco